josiest/knockout/README.md

 Total hours: 0.008
 ```

-You can also `punch archive` to move the current timecards to an archived folder
+You can also `punch cards archive` to move the current timecards to an archived
-and start the time card list fresh.
-This is useful to restart the timecards
+folder and start the time card list fresh.
+This is useful to restart the
-after a pay-period ends.
+timecards after a pay-period ends.

 ## Requirements
 - C++17